spatialaudio/jackclient-python/README.rst

    out2 = client.outports.register("output_2")

-To see what you can do with the returned objects, have a look at the documentation of the class :class:`jack.OwnPort`.
+To see what you can do with the returned objects, have a look at the documentation of the class `jack.OwnPort`.

 You can also check what other JACK ports are available::

    portlist = client.get_ports()

-If you want, you can also set all kinds of callback functions, for details see the API documentation for the class :class:`jack.Client`.
+If you want, you can also set all kinds of callback functions, for details see the API documentation for the class `jack.Client`.

 Once you are ready to run, you should activate your client::